W F Southall Trust

 • Religious promotion (except Quaker-related work)

-• Arms-related organizations
+• Arms-related organisations

 • Purchases related to lotteries/gambling, alcohol, or fossil fuels